Ease of justice must for all, language of law should be local, simple: PM Modi | Law-Order

 Addressing the inaugural function of a national conference on strengthening legal aid delivery mechanisms at the Supreme Court premises, the prime minister said that ease of justice is a precursor to ensuring social justice.

-At the event attended by Chief Justice of India B R Gavai, his successor Surya Kant, as well as other judges from the Supreme Court and high courts, Modi said social justice can happen only if justice reaches every citizen irrespective of his or her social or financial background.
+At the event attended by Chief Justice of India B R Gavai, his successor Surya Kant, as well as other judges from the Supreme Court and high courts, Modi said social justice can be achieved only if justice reaches every citizen irrespective of his or her social or financial background.

 He said the government has taken several steps to improve the ease of justice and it will continue working to accelerate this process.